-I also found the the initial rendition of photographs in Capture One to be better than Lightroom.
+I also found the initial rendition of photographs in Capture One to be better than Lightroom.
 Despite having read about this in several articles, I was pleasantly surprised and impressed.
 This, in general, meant I spend a little less time making adjustments in Capture One than in Lightroom.
 In the comparison below, on the left is a crop of the default preview from Lightroom and on the right is that from Capture One.
 Capture One is clearer and sharper which makes the overall photograph look more pleasant, which in turn means I spend less time editing it.

 Besides my trusty DSLR, I own a mirrorless Fujifilm X100S.
 Lightroom has a known problem with Fujifilm RAWs – the way it processes them makes heavily textured photographs look like they’ve been painted on.
 Worse still, when sharpening Fujifilm RAWs, Lightroom introduces wormy artifacts rendering them unusable.
 Capture One absolutely blew Lightroom out of the water in the way it handled these RAWs.
 Take a look at the comparison below, the crop on the left is from Lightroom and on the right from Capture One.

 Lastly, in my experience, Capture One is faster than Lightroom 6.
 In general use, the initial import is faster (and doesn’t consume as much memory as Lightroom), jumping from one photograph to the next is quick and switching between tool-tabs is snappier than switching between the Library and Develop modules (the two I spend most time switching between) in Lightroom.
 Responsiveness when making adjustments is better in Capture One than in Lightroom – this is especially apparent when working with layers and drawing masks.
 The one step, admittedly critical, where Capture One is slower than Lightroom is the export of edited photographs.
 In a quick test I conducted, Lightroom took 293s to export 139 RAWs (Nikon, so .NEF files) to JPEGs while Capture One took 561s, almost double the time!
-But since I’m usually not sitting in front of the computer while exporting, I can to live with it.
+But since I’m usually not sitting in front of the computer while exporting, I can live with it.

-Having been thus enamored by Capture One, I started a migration of old projects from Lightroom.
+Having been thus enamored by Capture One, I started the migration of old projects from Lightroom.
 But this is not yet complete – my catalog in Lightroom is far too big to bring over to Capture One in so short a time.
 So I now use Capture One exclusively for new projects.
 When I have to refer back to some old photographs or when I get the time, I bring over projects one at a time from Lightroom.